Adult teeth should last you through your entire adult life. Unfortunately, for some, there are instances when a tooth needs to be extracted.

 If the removal required the extraction of a larger tooth or a tooth with more than a single root, the healing time will be slightly longer.
 A larger, multiple-rooted tooth extraction hole will heal around the third week.
 One thing that should be noted is that the hole may still feel prominent for a few months after the procedure.

 The wisdom tooth is an impacted tooth, so the healing time of this hole will always be slightly longer.
 The difference with the healing of a wisdom tooth is that it’s not just the healing of gum tissue.
 The wisdom tooth extraction also means your jawbone has to heal as well.
-Healing time after the removal of an impacted tooth is generally around six weeks.
+The healing time after the removal of an impacted tooth is generally around six weeks.

 What To Pay Attention To